No

 Who you are, what move you made, why it matters now, and one specific thing the audience will leave with.
 That is enough.
 Nobody needs a marble plaque.

-Career pivots, building before you feel ready, creator leverage, international-student decisions, O-1 stories, and the stretch between planning and actually doing the thing.
+Getting unstuck, career pivots, building before you feel ready, creator leverage, and the stretch between planning and actually doing the thing.

 LinkedIn is the cleanest route.
 Instagram works too.
 Short, human, specific notes beat overbuilt pitches every time.